Mosaic Art Meets Halloween Horror

 The interesting thing about Goya’s subjects was that they were meant as a rebuke to superstition and fear-mongering.
 One wonders how would feel about his image of Saturn devouring his young inspiring so many modern artists.

 Lots of good Halloween inspiration can come from art.
 Look deep into your darkest self, expose yourself to the best in classic art, and enjoy spotting the influences in today’s pop culture and zombie craze.
-What’s your favorite gory, gruesome piece of mosaic art?
+What’s your favorite gory, gruesome piece of mosaic art designs?
 Did we miss one?
 Let us know in the comments below!